windingtree/stays-ams/CONTRIBUTING.md

 # Engineering standards

-All ongoing development for an upcoming release gets commited to the **`main`** branch.
+All ongoing development for an upcoming release gets committed to the **`main`** branch.
 The `main` branch technically serves as the "development" branch as well, but all code that is committed to the `main` branch should be considered *stable*.

 Ensure any changes are clear and well-documented.
 When we say "well-documented":

 * If the changes include code, ensure all additional code has documentation in and around it.
-This includes documenting the definitions of fnuctoins, statements in code, sections.
+This includes documenting the definitions of functions, statements in code, sections.
-* The most helpful code comments explain why, establish context, or efficiency summarize how.
+* The most helpful code comments explain why, establish context, or efficiently summarize how.
 Avoid simply repeating details from declarations.
 When in doubt, favour overexplaining to underexplaining.
-* Code comments should be consistent with their languge conventions.
+* Code comments should be consistent with their language conventions.
 For example, please use [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for TypeScript/JavaScript, or [NatSpec](https://docs.soliditylang.org/en/v0.8.13/natspec-format.html) for Solidity.
 * Any new features must have corresponding user documentation.
 Any removed features must have their user documentation removed from the documents.
 * Do **NOT** submit commented-out code.
 If the code does not need to be used anymore, please remove it.
 * While `TODO` comments are frowned upon, every now and then it is OK to put a `TODO` to note that a particular section of code needs to be worked on in the future.
 However, it is also known that "TODOs" often do not get worked on, and as such, it is more likely you will be asked to complete the TODO at the time you submit it.